pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit start-traffic-on-message3 >}}

 When the game starts the stage needs to switch to the world costume (it might have been showing the 'game over' screen)

 {{< commit show-world-on-game-start >}}

-Now we have a whole game that can be started by the player, runs through the player's 3 lives, ends, and can be started again!
+Now we have a whole game that can be started by the player, runs through the player's 3 lives, ends, and can be started again, without having to restart the whole project using the green flag!

 ## Keeping score

+{{< work-in-progress >}}

 We should be showing the lives remaining somewhere on the stage, but before we get to that we can add another small but important feature.